M. V. Boughton: Career

 From 1873 to 1874, he served as the 7th Mayor of Cheyenne, Wyoming.

 On November 29, 1873, the first meeting of the Laramie County Stock Association was held and Boughton was selected to serve as chairman of the meeting.
-At the second meeting that was held from February 23 to 24, 1874, he was one of twenty five men to agree to become members of the organization.
+At the second meeting, held on February 23 and 24, 1874, he was among the 25 men who agreed to become members of the organization.
 During this time he served as the first president of the association.

 From 1876 to 1877, Boughton lead 1,056 cattle, worth $65,000, and 105 horses, worth $15,000, from Cheyenne, Wyoming to Deadwood, South Dakota.
 However, in July, 1876, members of the Sioux tribe attacked his herd and launched another attack in March, 1877.
 In 1900, he attempted to receive compensation for the loss cattle and horses, but the United States Court of Claims needed proof of whether or not the Sioux were at war with the United States at the time of the attacks.
 In 1905, he filed another claim for $80,000 and although the Court of Claims ruled that the cattle killed in 1876 could not be compensated for as the United States was at war with the Sioux it also ruled that the 1877 killing could be compensated as there was no active war between the United States and Sioux and awarded him $12,000.

 On November 28, 1880, he and his wife, Mary E. Boughton, divorced.

 By 1900, he was a committeeman in the Montana Democratic Party.
 He served as a delegate to the Cascade County Democratic convention and was selected as a delegate to the state convention in 1896 and 1900.
 During the 1896 elections he served as an election judge alongside Henry Parrent and J. T. Eaton.
 During the 1900 and 1902 elections he served as an election judge at a polling place alongside W. F. Junkins and Hans Olson.
 During the 1901 elections he served as an election judge alongside Ira Hickory and J. P. Lewis.